Buzzvil/buzzscreen-sdk-publisher/README_EN.md

 - Please find the `app_key` on your BuzzScreen dashboard before beginning the SDK integration or running sample applications.
 - The Google Play Services SDK must be configured.
 Please refer to Google's [Setting Up Google Play Services](https://developers.google.com/android/guides/setup) guide for more details.

-	> Android studio configuration is different from eclipse.
-If you are using andorid studio, just add `compile 'com.google.android.gms:play-services-ads:7.5.0'` to **build.gradle > dependencies**.
+	> If you are using andorid studio, just add `compile 'com.google.android.gms:play-services-ads:7.5.0'` to **build.gradle > dependencies**.

 ## Included files